 If you’re pregnant, and a fan of new or unique body art, be aware of the risks and precautions that need to be taken during pregnancy.

-Here’s what you need to know about new and existing body art during pregnancy and while trying to conceive.
+When you’re looking into new body art there are plenty of precautions to take anyway.
+Here’s what you need to know about new and existing body art, specifically during pregnancy and while trying to conceive.

 Are Tattoos A Safe Form of Body Art for Pregnant Women?